de-soot/mc-fps-jvm-args/README.md

 JVM arguments that optimise your performance in Minecraft.

 # The Arguments :
--XX:+UnlockExperimentalVMOptions -d64 –XX:+UseParallelGC -XX:ParallelGCThreads=4 XX:+AggressiveOpts -XX:+DisableExplicitGC -XX:+UseConcMarkSweepGC -XX:+UseParNewGC -XX:+UseNUMA -XX:+CMSParallelRemarkEnabled -XX:+UseAdaptiveGCBoundary -XX:-UseGCOverheadLimit -XX:+UseBiasedLocking -Dfml.ignorePatchDiscrepancies=true -Dfml.ignoreInvalidMinecraftCertificates=true -XX:+UseFastAccessorMethods -XX:+UseCompressedOops -XX:MaxGCPauseMillis=50 -XX:ReservedCodeCacheSize=1024m -XX:+OptimizeStringConcat -XX:+UseCodeCacheFlushing
+-XX:+UnlockExperimentalVMOptions -d64 –XX:+UseParallelGC -XX:ParallelGCThreads=4 XX:+AggressiveOpts -XX:+DisableExplicitGC -XX:+UseConcMarkSweepGC -XX:+UseParNewGC -XX:+UseNUMA -XX:+CMSParallelRemarkEnabled -XX:+UseAdaptiveGCBoundary -XX:-UseGCOverheadLimit -XX:+UseBiasedLocking -Dfml.ignorePatchDiscrepancies=true -Dfml.ignoreInvalidMinecraftCertificates=true -XX:+UseFastAccessorMethods -XX:+UseCompressedOops -XX:MaxGCPauseMillis=30  -XX:SurvivorRatio=8 -XX:TargetSurvivorRatio=90 -XX:MaxTenuringThreshold=15 -XX:SoftRefLRUPolicyMSPerMB=4000 -XX:ReservedCodeCacheSize=1024m -XX:+OptimizeStringConcat -XX:+UseCodeCacheFlushing

+# Read these first to customise the settings to fit your system :

 "-XX:ReservedCodeCacheSize=1024m" - Should be half of the RAM allocated to Minecraft; in my case, I have allocated 2 GB (2048 MB) of RAM, so I will use 1024m (1 GB).

+"-XX:SoftRefLRUPolicyMSPerMB=4000" - If you only allocated 1 GB to Minecraft, use 2000 instead; but since I allocated 2 GB, I use 4000.

+"-XX:ParallelGCThreads=4" - Set it to the amount of logical processors (threads) your CPU has.